Workers World Party: Splits

 In 1968, the WWP absorbed a small faction of the Spartacist League that had worked with it in the Coalition for an Anti-Imperialist Movement called the Revolutionary Communist League (Internationalist).
 This group left the WWP in 1971 as the New York Revolutionary Committee.
 The NYRC's newspaper provided rare details about the internal functioning of the group that have subsequently been used by scholars as a primary source.
 The NYRC later reconstituted as the Revolutionary Communist League (Internationalist).

 In 2004, the WWP suffered its most serious split when the San Francisco branch and some other members left to form the Party for Socialism and Liberation.

 In July 2018, the WWP experienced another schism in which several branches including the Detroit branch, one of its oldest, resigned from the organization to form the Communist Workers League.

 Associated organizations

 The WWP has organized, directed or participated in many coalition organizations for various causes, typically anti-imperialist in nature.

 The International Action Center, which counts many WWP members as leading activists, founded the Act Now to Stop War and End Racism (ANSWER) coalition shortly after the September 11 attacks in 2001 and has run the All People's Congress (APC).
 The APC and the IAC in particular share a large degree of overlap in their memberships with cadre in the WWP.

 In 2004, a youth group close to the WWP called Fight Imperialism Stand Together (FIST) was founded.
-The group's Web site was live as of 2024, but the latest newsletter available at that time was dated October 4, 2010, and the home page advertised a "forthcoming" event on 3 December 2011.
+The group's website was live as of 2024, but the latest newsletter available at that time was dated October 4, 2010, and the home page advertised a "forthcoming" event on 3 December 2011.